JLWalsh/Unity3D-EditorGUILayoutArrays/README.md

 ![image](http://i.imgur.com/jTMB8A3.png)

 ### Supported Types
-Generics could not be used for this project, as Unity has a field function specific for each type.
 As of now, the supported types are:

 - string
 - int